ThoughtWorksStudios/bobcat/README.md

 * [Distributions](docs/builtins.md#distribution-field) to determine the shape of the generated data.
 * [Variable assignment](#declaring-and-assigning-variables) for easy reference in the input file to previously generated entities.
 * Ability to denote a field as the [primary key](docs/builtins.md#primary-key-statement) to allow for easy insertion into a SQL database.
-* [Unique](#docs/builtins.md#unique-value-flag) field flag so the values generated for that field will be unique over the collection of JSON objects.
 * File [imports](#import-statements) for better organization of input file(s).

 ## Table of Contents